Troutnut.com Fly Fishing for Trout Home

 Years later, I was trying to teach some kids, who were participating in a summer camp, to fish (on the Lehigh River).
 Kids will be kids, and when the fishing (catching) was slow they'd pursue other forms of entertainment.
 My vain attempt to keep the kids on task was sharply interrupted by the shrill ear-splitting screams that only young girls seem capable of producing.
 I ran over expecting to see a watersnake slithering into the river.
 Instead, I discovered that two girls had been digging in the sand along the bank and their excavations had uncovered two large pupating hellgrammites (C. cornuta--the big uglies).
 I calmed the girls and explained about the alien monsters, but the thing that fascinates me to this day is the color of the larvae.
 They were bright yellow.
 This clearly indicated a recent molt, but it also seemed to suggest that hellgrammites undergo a molt while in their terrestrial stage prior to their final transformation into adults.
 I've never found any information that would confirm this, but I can think of no other explanation.

-I'll also pass along a worthless tidbit that I learned only recently.
+I'll also pass along a worthless bit of name confusion from the web.
 Corydalis cornuta is not only the scientific name for a species of dobsonfly but also for a species of flowering herb in the family Fumariaceae!

 I do believe hellgrammites drift enough to be significant at times.
 I base that on the fact that they turn up often enough in stomach contents on the rare occasion that I keep a trout.
 I've found 4 or 5 hellgrammites in one trout before.
 I don't know how often that happens, but it says to me that at least sometimes they're relevant in the drift.